-- Do not use the System in people less than 4 years of age.
-The System is not cleared for use in people under 4 years of age. - Do not use the System if you are pregnant, on dialysis, or critically ill.
+- Do not use the System in people under the age specified in the Indications For Use.
+The System is not cleared for use in people under this age. - Do not use the System if you are on dialysis or critically ill.
 The System is not cleared for use in these groups and it is not known how different conditions or medications common to these populations may affect performance of the System. - Performance of the System when used with other implanted medical devices, such as pacemakers, has not been evaluated.